 Nevertheless, it is imperative for Indonesia to continue putting (friendly) pressure on China as Indonesians do not wish to see a rising power emulate the unacceptable hegemonic behavior shown by the United States in the last several decades.
-US support for Israel and interventions in many countries, especially Muslim countries, for economic and strategic purposes have soured Indonesian public opinion towards it.
+US support for Israel and interventions in many countries, especially Muslim countries, for economic and strategic Indonesia's regional and global stance is not to isolate China purposes have soured Indonesian public opinion towards it.
 Indonesian public wariness towards China is shaped by this rejection of hegemonic behavior.
 However, China's criticism of frequently unfair and unilateral US conduct could help frame codes of conduct for an acceptable major power.
 On environment and climate change issues, China has shown itself willing to comply with international norms and to take the lead on some climate actions.